benediktbwimmer/Agi/agi/README.md

 episodic store before executing a plan so each tool receives relevant context from prior runs.

+When memory is enabled the orchestration loop proceeds as follows:

+1. **Hydrate working memory** – relevant episodic entries are loaded according to the plan's tools and claim IDs.
+2. **Execute plan steps** – each tool invocation receives the working-memory slice aligned with the tool alongside a handle to the episodic store for deeper lookups.
+3. **Commit significant episodes** – successful or information-rich results are appended to episodic memory and mirrored into the working cache for future steps.

+This mirrors the behaviour covered by the multi-turn tests under `agi/tests/test_orchestrator.py` and `agi/tests/test_tools_contract.py`.

 ### Enabling or disabling memory

 Set `AGI_ENABLE_MEMORY` to control whether working/episodic memory is engaged: